 That flexibility is compelling, but when you are talking about SaaS data, compatibility with on-premises backup infrastructure isn’t really an issue.
 What really matters is how quickly you can perform restores.
 This is where backup providers that maintain their own private cloud shine.
 These solutions are built from the ground up for data protection, so they are optimized for restore.

 Also, private cloud backup vendors typically offer tech support as a part of their service.
 In contrast, if you run into a problem restoring data from the private cloud, you will likely be on the hook for tech support costs.
-What’s worse, public cloud providers charge egress fees for transfering data in and out of their cloud.
+What’s worse, public cloud providers charge egress fees for transferring data in and out of their cloud.
 So, if you need to restore a large amount of data—say the contents of multiple users’ mailboxes—that restore can be an expensive proposition.

 Finally, backups in a private cloud get single vendor solution, so there’s no possibility for finger pointing between backup and cloud vendors.
 Plus, you are billed on a monthly basis (typically per seat), so costs are predictable.
 And, there are no data egress fees for restores.